Jaguar E-Pace SUV review

 - Top-spec model is expensive

 The E-Pace isn’t, however, just a shrunken F-Pace.
 Sharing its underpinnings with the Range Rover Evoque, the silhouette of the car is noticeably different, with a significantly shorter bonnet.
-The car is much more influenced by the styling of the Jaguar F-Type sports car, outside and in, even if the rear of the car bears more than a passing resemblance to that of the F-Pace.
+The car is much more influenced by the styling of the Jaguar F-Type sports car, outside and in, even if the rear of the car bears more than a passing resemblance to that of the F-Pace as well.

 In early 2021, the facelifted E-Pace was introduced.
 The styling changes were relatively mild but underneath the bodywork, a raft of changes were introduced, including a new platform that’s also used for the latest Range Rover Evoque.